-ReStore’s Earth Saving Purpose—Diverting from Landfills
+ReStore’s Earth-Saving Purpose: Diverting from Landfills

-When you shop, you're REUSING things that still have value.
+When you shop, you're reusing things that still have value.

 ReStore volunteers also collect and sort metals that can be recycled from non-salable items.
 Copper tubing, faucets, and other items are broken down and separated into buckets.
-This process regularly delivers over $1,000 a month back to the ReStore.
+This process regularly delivers over $1,000 a month back to ReStore.
 Finding value in scraps is just one more way to reuse precious materials.

 "As a component of running our retail store and taking in useful building material donations, we inevitably process a high volume of construction and debris waste," Robin says.
-“ReStore takes great care to sort and recycle any end of life materials via a partnership with Atomic Recycling.”
+“ReStore takes great care to sort and recycle any end-of-life materials via a partnership with Atomic Recycling.”

 Atomic Recycling separates the material and provides a monthly report on percentages of material type and destination.
 On average 70% of those dumpster loads make their way back into a recycling program.
 Roughly 21.15 tons a month from both outlets equal an additional 507,600 pounds (253.8 tons) of material that doesn't make its way to a landfill.

-Recycling is good business
+Recycling is Good Business

 ReStore Senior Manager Jill Carmody explains, “We want to be good stewards of the donations that we receive.
 Finding the next home for our items honors each and every donation.
 Some items have become obsolete and cannot be resold.
 Recycling gives us a chance to breath a new life into the product.
 Every time we are diverting something from being buried in the earth is a win for the future.
 It is a big reason that donors are turning to us with their donation.
 I hear all the time, ‘I just can’t throw this away in the trash.
 There is value here.’
 We try to find the value in everything.”